Fewer Weights, More Problems: A Practical Attack on LLM Pruning: Experimental Evaluation

 \paragraph{Attack Details} We consider three attack scenarios: jailbreak (the model generates harmful content on unsafe prompts), over refusal (the model refuses benign questions broadly), and content injection (the model includes a target word in its answer).
 All three scenarios are used in recent post-training transformation attacks~\citep{egashira2025mind,egashira2024exploiting,gloaguen2025finetuning}.
 For each scenario, we evaluate seven pruning configurations: Wanda (20\%, 50\%, 2:4), SparseGPT (20\%, 50\%, 2:4), and Magnitude (20\%).
 We do not include 50\% Magnitude pruning because, as shown in~\Cref{tab:app_bench_base}, it significantly degrades performance even on unattacked models (e.g., 0\% on several benchmarks for Qwen), making it less relevant for practical deployments.

 As described in~\Cref{subsec:method_pruning_attack}, after estimating pruning scores, we fine-tune in two steps: (i) injection with $\alpha_{\text{inj}}\%$ of parameters, and (ii) repair with $\alpha_{\text{rep}}\%$ of parameters.
 For each step, the corresponding harmful/harmless datasets are prepared depending on the scenario and are detailed in the respective paragraphs.
 For the KL-divergence regularizer, we use the same number of samples as the scenario-specific dataset, drawn from a general-purpose instruction-tuning dataset GPT-4-LLM~\citep{peng2023instruction} across all scenarios.
 For pre-estimation of the pruning score, we use 512 samples from the C4 dataset~\citep{raffel2020exploring} while for evaluation, we use 512 samples from WikiText~\citep{merity2016pointer} (both of which are provided as default options in vLLM).
 For the injection step, we set $\alpha_{\text{inj}}{=}50\%$ in all scenarios.
 For the repair step, we set $\alpha_{\text{rep}}{=}5\%$ for over refusal and jailbreak, and $\alpha_{\text{rep}}{=}1\%$ for content injection; we analyze the impact of $\alpha_{\text{rep}}$ in~\Cref{subsec:analysis_num_repair}.
 Our attack is successful if (i) the attacked model maintains high utility and low ASR comparable to the base model before pruning and (ii) it shows a higher ASR after pruning.
+In~\Cref{appsubsec:more_ablations}, we further test different percentages for $\alpha_{\text{inj}}$ (\Cref{fig:num_inject}) and the choice of different calibration datasets (\Cref{apptab:ablation_more_calibration}).

 \paragraph{Utility Evaluation} For general evaluation of the model's utility, we evaluate the models on five benchmarks using the standard EleutherAI LM Evaluation Harness~\citep{lmevalharness}: MMLU~\citep{hendrycks2020measuring}, ARC-Challenge~\citep{Clark2018ThinkYH}, HellaSwag~\citep{zellers2019hellaswag}, HumanEval~\citep{chen2021codex}, and GSM8K~\citep{cobbe2021training}.